data protection

 Tel.: + 49 641 309-0

-B. Contact details for the responsible bodies at the participating universities are:
+B. Contact details of the responsible bodies of the participating universities are:

-The data protection officers of the person responsible are:
+The data protection officers of the controller are:

 Ingmar Böffel (Law)